What is a Wet Bar?

 Free plans and articles are fine, but a proven plan can make short order of your project.
-We’ve reviewed other bar related sites and found most lack the detail and spill containment and none include internal keg box details.
+We've reviewed other bar related sites and found most lack true wet bar details and adequate spill containment and never any mention of electrical safety.

 So stop guessing and do it right the first time, get started building your bar today!